 Wisconsin Medical Society: A Brief Overview

-The Wisconsin Medical Society (Society) is the largest physician advocacy organization in Wisconsin, representing nearly 12,500 physicians and their patients.
+The Wisconsin Medical Society (Society) is the largest physician advocacy organization in Wisconsin, representing more than 12,800 physicians and their patients.

 A trusted health policy leader and professional development resource, the Society has a rich and proud history advancing the science and art of medicine.
 Through its advocacy efforts, the Society represents the unified voice of physicians statewide on state and national health care issues and provides members with information needed to navigate health care legislation and regulatory changes.
 The Society also provides innovative physician education and practice management resources, and accredits continuing medical education programs.